theobald-software/kb.theobald-software.github.io/content/_xtract-universal/deploying-extractions-using-Git-version-control.md

 The implementation of various Git security techniques ensures an error-free transfer without compromising the production system.

-{: .box-note}
-**Note:** Target audience: Xtract Universal customers using a production as well as development environment for SAP data replications.
+**Target audience:** Xtract Universal customers using a production as well as development environment for SAP data replications.

 ### Prerequisites